Re: YEAR SIX – SUMMER TERM

 Year Six Curriculum

-In maths we shall be revising and recapping on our learning for the year including; place value, written calculations, fractions-decimals-percentages, shape and problem solving (including those involving measures).
 Following SATs week we shall be taking a cross-curricular approach to maths by incorporating maths into our science and topic learning where appropriate.
 Our goal for this term is to ensure that your child is ‘secondary ready’ and as well prepared as possible for the learning they will encounter in year seven as possible.

-In English we shall be working on our writing skills.
+In English we shall be working on our reading and writing skills.
 We shall be looking at good examples of writing from a variety of genres including persuasive, discursive, traditional tales, non-chronological report writing and story writing.
 We shall be focussing on writing texts that are grammatically correct and engaging by working on our sentence structure and varying our sentence types for effect – and remember, better readers make better writers!

 We will be spending time working on a project to develop an app during the summer term.
 This will also involve market research and learning about project management.